leggedrobotics/viplanner/omniverse/README.md

 ```

 **Remark**
-Also in orbit, it is necessary to comply with PEP660 for the install.
+It is necessary to comply with PEP660 for the install.
 This requires the following versions (as described [here](https://stackoverflow.com/questions/69711606/how-to-install-a-package-using-pip-in-editable-mode-with-pyproject-toml) in detail)
 - [pip >= 21.3](https://pip.pypa.io/en/stable/news/#v21-3)
 	```
   ./orbit.sh -p -m pip install --upgrade pip